 JD.com, Inc. (JD) Gains As Market Dips: What You Should Know

-JD will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $0.07, down 78.79% from the prior-year quarter.
+Wall Street will be looking for positivity from JD as it approaches its next earnings report date.
+On that day, JD is projected to report earnings of $0 per share, which would represent a year-over-year decline of 100%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $19.17 billion, up 6.28% from the year-ago period.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 61.52% lower within the past month.
-JD is holding a Zacks Rank of #3 (Hold) right now.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+JD is currently sporting a Zacks Rank of #3 (Hold).

-Looking at its valuation, JD is holding a Forward P/E ratio of 48.66.
-This represents a premium compared to its industry's average Forward P/E of 19.65.
+Valuation is also important, so investors should note that JD has a Forward P/E ratio of 50.07 right now.
+This valuation marks a premium compared to its industry's average Forward P/E of 20.26.

 The Internet - Commerce industry is part of the Retail-Wholesale sector.
-This industry currently has a Zacks Industry Rank of 85, which puts it in the top 34% of all 250+ industries.
+This group has a Zacks Industry Rank of 56, putting it in the top 22% of all 250+ industries.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.